paywithmimo/mimo-dotnet/ReadMe.md

 	Samples
 	--------
 	1. Open the 'Samples.sln' file in Visual Studio.
-	2. Define the 'ClientID','ClientSecret' attributes in the `Web.config` file with your Mimo application key and secret respectively.
+	2. Define the 'apiKey','apiSecret' attributes in the `Web.config` file with your Mimo application key and secret respectively.
-	2. Also set key "ReturnURL" to your path like "http://your domain here/Default.aspx" in Web.config file.
+	2. Also set key "redirectUri" to your path like "http://your domain here/Default.aspx" in Web.config file.
 	3. Also take changes in web.config file keys if required, those keys are: "NetworkCredential_Username", "NetworkCredential_Password" and "BaseURL"
 	4. Click on 'Build > Rebuild Solution'.